-Prerequisite: CMPSC 33 or ART 53, with a grade of C or better, or P Lecture: 2 hours
+Prerequisite: CMPSC 33 or ART 53, with a grade of C or better,

 A continuation of Computer Graphics I. Topics covered will include more advanced techniques of painting and drawing software, scanning, publishing for the Web and printing.
 Credit may be earned for only one of the following: CMPSC 34 or ART 54.
-May be repeated two times.
-Transfer: UC/CSU